 We generally look at an offense and assume points scored is the best measure of an offense.
 Points scored is an important element of how we can measure an offense.
 We can go deeper than that and look into the run, passing, and red zone departments of an offense to narrow down how they work.
 An offense does not need to have green boxes across all rankings to be deemed a top offense.
 For example, a run-heavy offense that has a very efficient passing game can be one of the top offenses.
 We just saw that recently with the Baltimore Ravens.
 They ranked first in passing touchdowns and were top two in rushing yards, attempts, and touchdowns.
 They were dead last in pass attempts and completions.

 Teams are going to operate differently, and there are a lot of moving pieces in why that is.
 For one, it comes down to how they are built.
 If they have a fair run game with a struggling offensive line, chances are they are going to need to throw to their strengths.
 Coaching schemes are also something to note.
 We often criticize offensives for being too run-heavy, like the Seattle Seahawks, who are lucky to have Russell Wilson.
 A great run offense is only half the battle.
-Tennessee has tried to rely upon the run for a few years now, and the passing offense has struggled.
-When things began to equal out under Ryan Tannehill, the offense became complete and provided more success.
+Cleveland has tried to rely upon the run for a few years now, and the offense has still struggled at times behind mediocre quarterback play.

 The red zone is an area where teams need to have strong efficiency.
 It is no surprise that when we see the top-scoring offenses, they are also efficient in the red zone.
 Red zone touchdowns mean that they were excellent at finding the end zone inside the opponent’s 20-yard line.
 Taking it one step further, red zone touchdown percentage shows the amount of time they scored a touchdown over a field goal.
 This is crucial, as a touchdown is certainly better than a field goal.